dictadata/storage-tracts/README.md

     dull - remove data from a data store. codex - manage codex encoding definitions
-    scan - list schemas, e.g. files, at origin and perform sub-actions for each schema. iterate - retrieve from origin and perform sub-actions for each construct. all | * - run all tracts in sequence. parallel - run all tracts in parallel. config - create example etl.tracts.json file in the current directory.
+    scan - list schemas, e.g. files, at origin and perform sub-actions for each schema. iterate - retrieve data and perform child action(s) for each construct. all | * - run all tracts in sequence. parallel - run all tracts in parallel. config - create example etl.tracts.json file in the current directory.